-How to Perform an California LLC Name Search
+How to Perform a California LLC Name Search

 The Secretary of State website has a simple Business Search page on which you can enter a full or partial business name to conduct a search.

-The Secretary of State will respond, letting you know if your name is available.
-If it is, great!
+If it is available, great!
 You can go ahead and reserve it or use it on your Articles of Organization.
 If it’s already in use, you’re out of luck, and you’ll need to come up with a new one.

-On the other hand, if you’re seeking information on an existing business, the Business Search page is all you need.
-Simply select the business type (corporation or LLC/LP), then enter the full or partial business name (or its Entity Number), and it will return your results.
+If you’re seeking information on an existing business, select the business type (corporation or LLC/LP), then enter the full or partial business name (or its Entity Number), and it will return your results.
 If you provided an exact name or number, you’ll likely only receive one result, but if you provided a partial name or keyword, you may receive many.